uccser/cs-field-guide/docs/source/developer/translation.rst

 It may also be useful to refer to existing loader implementations to understand how these functions can be used.

 .. _translations in JavaScript here: https://docs.djangoproject.com/en/1.11/topics/i18n/translation/#using-the-javascript-translation-catalog
+.. _Django documentation for using the plural tag is here: https://docs.djangoproject.com/en/1.11/topics/i18n/translation/#blocktrans-template-tag